Secret document for job hunting/career changes for non-major developers who spent 30 million won

 8) Working while attending a 3.3 million won educational institution for 6 months

-- Enrolled thinking it was my last chance, with the goal of moving to a Big Tech or large corporation.
+- Enrolled thinking it was my last chance, aiming to move to a Big Tech company or a large corporation.

-9) Moved to a major corporation in the e-commerce domain
+9) Career move to a major e-commerce corporation

-What I realized while going through trial and error is that although there are many educational institutions and a vast amount of content available to learn from online,
+What I felt while going through trial and error is that although there are many educational institutions and a vast amount of content available to learn from online,

 Difficulties of non-majors